 Scalp Psoriasis Treatment UK: Causes, Types, Triggers and Your Options

-Access Doctor provides a range of prescription scalp and skin psoriasis treatments following a GPhC-regulated online consultation.
-Pharmacist independent prescribers.
-Discreet delivery.
+Access Doctor provides prescription scalp treatments following a GPhC-regulated online consultation with our pharmacist independent prescribers.
+Discreet next-day delivery.

 Scalp psoriasis is a chronic inflammatory skin condition that affects the scalp, causing red, raised patches covered with silvery-white scales.
-It affects approximately two to three per cent of the UK population and can range from mild flaking to severe crusting that extends beyond the hairline.
+It affects approximately 2–3% of the UK population and can range from mild flaking to severe crusting that extends beyond the hairline.

 Unlike dandruff, which is caused by a fungal organism, scalp psoriasis is an autoimmune condition in which the immune system causes skin cells to grow too quickly.
 The excess cells pile up on the surface, forming the characteristic thick plaques.